Maryland Blended Reality Center

 Mission: To develop innovative applications of visual computing technology for expanded uses in health care, research, education, and training.

-This multi-year collaboration brings together computer scientists from College Park and medical professionals from Baltimore to tap the explosive growth potential of augmented and virtual reality technology.
+MPower invested in this multi-year collaboration to bring together computer scientists from College Park and medical professionals from Baltimore to tap the explosive growth potential of augmented and virtual reality technology.

-Collaborators focus on medical and health care applications, such as:
+Collaborators focused on medical and health care applications, such as:

 - Critical care patient diagnostic tools that allow health care providers to interact more directly with patients;